Emerson Enhancement Fund (EEF)

 Incomplete applications will not be considered.

 The EEF Fund Committee will review qualified requests.
-EEF Committee members include: Director of Diversity Education and Human Relations, Associate Dean of Students, Associate Vice President of Enrollment and Student Financial Services, Director of Annual Giving, and the Senior Advisor to Academic Affairs for Undergraduate Education.
+EEF Committee members include: Director of Diversity Education and Human Relations, Associate Dean of Students, Associate Vice President of Enrollment and Student Financial Services, Vice President of Development and Alumni Affairs, and the Senior Advisor to Academic Affairs for Undergraduate Education.

 Received funds must be used during the course of the current academic year.
 If your intended event or project takes place in the summer semester, you can apply for funding during the prior spring semester's EEF cycle.